 Bandage the CutOnce the cut on your finger has stopped bleeding, been cleaned and dried, it’s time to dress the wound.
 To reduce the risk of infection and help numb any pain or swelling that you may be starting to feel, apply a small amount of an antibacterial cream.
 After that’s applied, cover your wound with a sterile bandage.
 Make sure to clean the wound and replace the bandage daily.
 Keep a close watch on your cut to make sure it’s healing properly.
 Depending on your age, your health and the severity of the cut, it could take anywhere from a few days to a few weeks to fully heal.

 While the majority of minor cuts to your fingers can be cared for in your home, there are times when a cut should be seen by a physician.
-If a cut is especially large, deep, or resulted in part of your finger missing, head to your nearest Urgency Room to be seen quickly by caring and experienced physician.
+If a cut is especially large, deep, or resulted in part of your finger missing, you may need to seek medical attention.
+If you are not sure whether you need further care, and your symptoms are minor, you can get seen by a physician from the comfort of your home with our telehealth service.

 When to Go to the Urgency Room for Your Finger Cut: